Reconciliation of Family Tax Benefit (FTB) 007-11010000

 2 |

-Customer not required to lodge an income tax return Belinda was paid Family Tax Benefit (FTB) Part A and FTB Part B by instalments.
+Customer not required to lodge an income tax return Belinda was paid FTB Part A and FTB Part B by instalments.
 Belinda's FTB was paid using an estimated income of $11,000 (taxable income) for herself and partner Rodney had an estimated income of $31,500 (taxable income).
 Belinda advises of not being required to lodge a tax return.
 During the process of advising non-lodgement, the system detects Single Touch Payroll (STP) income for Belinda and displays a wage/salary amount from employment of $12,500.
 Belinda is confident the amount displayed is correct and chooses to advise her taxable income from employment as $12,500 as part of her advice of non-lodgement.
 The system also detects and pre-fill’s an amount of $2,000 for taxable income from Australian Government payment’s which Belinda knows to be her Parenting Payment.
 As Belinda's income is less than the tax-free threshold and Belinda had no tax withheld, a non-lodgement exemption is recorded, FTB reconciliation can occur as soon as Rodney's actual income is confirmed by the ATO.
 At reconciliation:

 |